pavank2/FrontendAutomation/README.md

 ## Summary

 - The project has been implemented using Cypress Javascript Framework with Chai and Mochawesome supporting libraries.
-- The project uses the standard Cypress Framework and utilities like Fixtures, Plugins, Custom commands, aliases
+- The project uses the standard Cypress Framework and utilities like Fixtures, Plugins, Custom commands, aliases.
-- Functions for each Page of the UI are in support/pages
+- Functions for each Page of the UI are located in "cypress/support/pages path.
-- Reports are generated in "reports" directory
+- Reports are generated in "cypress/reports" directory

 ## Highlights